roblevay/ai-102/mslearn-ai-studio/02a-AI-foundry-sdk.md

 Start VSCode and open the folder where your ai-exercises reside, for example c:\ai

-1. Open a terminal and run the command
+1. Open a terminal and run the command (replace c:\ai with the name of your folder)
-2. Run

     ```
    cd c:\ai